 4.9.1.2 Planned Outage - In the event of a Planned Outage of a Party's facility that adversely affects the other Party's facilities, the Party that owns or controls the facility Out of Service will use commercially reasonable efforts to promptly restore that facility to service in accordance with Good Utility Practice and in accordance with its schedule for the work that necessitated the Planned Outage.

-4.9.2 Interruption - If at any time, in Virginia Power’s reasonable judgment exercised in accordance with Good Utility Practice, the continued operation of the Facility would cause an Emergency Condition, Virginia Power may curtail, interrupt, or reduce energy delivered from the Facility to the,Virginia Power Transmission System until the Emergency Condition is corrected.
+4.9.2 Interruption - If at any time, in Virginia Power’s reasonable judgment exercised in accordance with Good Utility Practice, the continued operation of the Facility would cause an Emergency Condition, Virginia Power may curtail, interrupt, or reduce energy delivered from the Facility to theVirginia Power Transmission System until the Emergency Condition is corrected.
 Virginia Power shall give Generator Owner as much notice as is reasonably practicable of Virginia Power’s intention to curtail, interrupt, or reduce energy delivery from the Facility in response to an Emergency Condition and, where practicable, allow suitable time for Generator Owner to remove or remedy such condition before any such curtailment, interruption, or reduction commences.
 In the event of any curtailment, interruption, or reduction, Virginia Power shall promptly confer with Generator Owner regarding the conditions that gave rise to the curtailment, interruption, or reduction, and Virginia Power shall give Generator Owner Virginia Power's recommendation, if any, concerning the timely correction of such conditions.
 Virginia Power shall promptly cease the curtailment, interruption, or reduction of energy delivery when the Emergency Condition ceases to exist.

 4.9.3 Disconnection